Charliego3/dotfiles/nvim/README.md

-# nvim
+# starter
-my nvim configure
+Starter config for NvChad